 The MAC address defaults to the MAC address of the primary interface.

-A bridge is created by selecting an interface and clicking the now-active ‘Create bridge’ button.
+A network bridge may be useful if you intend to put virtual machines or containers on the machine.
+You can create a bridge by selecting an interface and clicking the now-active ‘Create bridge’ button.
 A form will appear that allows you to configure a MAC address, STP, and an appropriate tag.

 Press the ‘Save’ button when you’re done.

 See CLI Interface Management for details on how you can configure interfaces from the command line.